Azure/batch-shipyard/docs/99-current-limitations.md

 supported with Windows compute node pools such as on-premises to compute node direct data ingress, storage cluster mounting, and credential encryption support.
-* Task dependencies are incompatible with multi-instance tasks.
-This is a current limitation of the underlying Azure Batch service.
 * Adding tasks to the same job across multiple, concurrent Batch Shipyard invocations may result in failure if task ids for these jobs are auto-generated.